daattali/shinycssloaders/README.md

 If you don't want to use any of the built-in spinners, you can also provide your own image (either a still image or a GIF) to use instead, using the `image` parameter.

+### Specifying the spinner height

+The spinner attempts to automatically figure out the height of the output it replaces, and to vertically center itself.
+For some outputs (such as tables), the height is unknown, so the spinner will assume the output is 400px tall.
+If your output is expected to be significantly smaller or larger, you can use the `proxy.height` parameter to adjust this.

 ### Showing a spinner on top of the output

 By default, the out-dated output gets hidden while the spinner is showing.
 You can change this behaviour to have the spinner appear on top of the old output using the `hide.ui = FALSE` parameter.

 ### Background colour

 Spinner types 2 and 3 require you to specify a background colour.
-It's recommended to use the colour that matches background colour of the output's container, so that the spinner will "blend in".
+It's recommended to use a colour that matches the background colour of the output's container, so that the spinner will "blend in".

-### Specifying the spinner height

-The spinner attempts to automatically figure out the height of the output it replaces, and vertically center itself.
-For some outputs (such as tables), the height is unknown, so the spinner will assume the output is 400px tall.
-If your output is expected to be significantly smaller or larger, you can use the `proxy.height` parameter to adjust this.

 ## Credits